appalachianstate/moodle-filter_rtmp/README.txt

  GENERAL INFORMATION
  -------------------
- The RTMP filter is an extension of the Moodle core_media_renderer (filter, renderer, player) module.
-It looks for any anchor href values that begin with 'rtmp://' and substitues the necessary html span tag with attributes to be used by a corresponding javascript module.
+ The RTMP filter looks for anchor href values that begin with 'rtmp://' and HTML5 video or audio code that contains RTMP src and substitutes the necessary HTML to work with Moodle's media plugin, VideoJS.

- The module.js javascript file applies the flowplayer function, using Flowplayer's rtmp plugin, to the <span> elements with class values of 'filter_rtmp_audio', or 'filter_rtmp_video'.

  INSTALLATION